Anti-Dialectics For Absolute Beginners

 ~~~~~~oOo~~~~~~

 This Essay was written for those who find the Basic Introductory Essay either too long or too difficult.
 Hence, at the request of a handful of younger comrades, I have tried to keep everything in this even more basic introduction straight-forward and concise, saying all I want to in less than 10,000 words -- not including this preamble, of course!
-It is also worth pointing out that about a third of this Essay is devoted to summarising DM in simple terms, quoting several of its theorists to that end.
+It is also worth pointing out that about a third of this Essay is devoted to summarising DM in simple terms, quoting several of its theorists in support.

 Those requiring more detail, greater explanation or even more philosophical sophistication should consult the longer Essays published at the main site, or, perhaps, the slightly longer Summary Essays posted here.